About Bone Grafting

 Autogenous Bone Grafts:

-Autogenous bone grafts, also known as autografts, is bone taken from somewhere else in a patient’s body.
+Autogenous bone grafts, also known as autografts: Bone taken from somewhere else in a patient’s body.
 The bone is typically harvested from the chin, jaw, lower leg bone, hip, or the skull.
 Autogenous bone grafts are advantageous in that the graft contains cellular elements and growth factors that can enhance bone growth.

 Autografts do requires a second procedure to harvest bone from elsewhere in the body.
 This second surgical site can prolong recovery and can be susceptible to infections.
 Some patients may not be candidates for autogenous bone graft because of their physical condition or amount of available bone.

-Allogenic mineralized bone, or allograft, is bone from a human donor. the process is similar to receipt of donated organs, but has many significant difference.
+Allogenic mineralized bone, or allograft: Bone comes from a human donor.
+The process is similar to receipt of donated organs, but has many significant difference.
 Prior to the obtaining of this bone, donors are screened for infectious disease.
 The bone is then obtained and undergoes a process to remove the protein components of the original donor.
 The bone is then prepared into particles, blocks or strips.
 The prepared bone undergoes freeze-drying and is then sterilized.
 There is not process like rejection of organs that occurs with allografts and anti-rejection medications are not needed.
 In the forty or more years that allografts have been prepared in this manner, there have been no reported cases of infections disease transmission for donor to recipient.
 Allografts are frequently used in orthopedic surgery and other reconsturctive surgeries.

 Unlike autogenous bone, allogenic bone dose not contain cellular elements and growth factors.
 Allografts serves as a framework or scaffold over which bone from the surrounding bony walls can grow to fill the defect or void.
 This type of graft is indicated for small defects and in patients that are not candidates for autogenous bone grafts.
 Allografts are occasionally combined with autografts.